¾ÅÐãÖ±²¥

 Previous work

-The contractor started work, on site, on 27 May as planned and compounds have been set up on the main Rothesay Harbour pier and the Albert Pier, which will receive material deliveries.
-Plant and equipment, including a crane and barge, have been delivered to the site.
+The contractor started work, on site, on 27 May as planned and compounds were set up on the main Rothesay Harbour pier and the Albert Pier, to receive material deliveries.
+Plant and equipment, including a crane and barge, were delivered to the site.

-Rock armour consolidation is now 100% complete, and the dive inspections to check this work are also complete.
+Rock armour consolidation was completed, and the dive inspections made to check the work.

-Work has now started to build the toe wall at the foot of the original harbour wall.
-The purpose of this is to prevent any further loss of seabed material from around the base of the original wall and protect the wall against wave and wash from vessels using the harbour.
+Work was undertaken to build the toe wall at the foot of the original harbour wall.
+This is to prevent any further loss of seabed material from around the base of the original wall and protect the wall against wave and wash from vessels using the harbour.

-The first section of toe wall is between to the two areas of rock armour that have been consolidated.
-Work involves digging a trench to place bolster bags in.
-These bags are then filled with concrete and tie together using reinforcing bars.
-The wall is built in steps, allowing each layer of concrete to harden before the next layer is placed.
+The first section of toe wall was between the two areas of rock armour that were consolidated.
+Work involved digging a trench to place bolster bags in.
+These bags were filled with concrete and tied together using reinforcing bars.
+The wall was built in steps, allowing each layer of concrete to harden before the next layer was placed.

-The skilled construction divers have to move carefully when filling the bolster bags and be careful not to tear them.
+The skilled construction divers had to move carefully when filling the bolster bags and be careful not to tear them.
 A difficult job whilst working beneath the water.

 Background